your business in our interactive demo!

 How is ARR calculated?

 ARR is the value of the recurrent revenue components of your business’s term subscriptions normalized to a one year period.
 There are multiple ways to calculate ARR.
-One of the easiest ways to determine how much revenue your business can expect over a one-year period is to follow this simple annual recurring revenue formula:
+One of the simplest methods on how to calculate annual recurring revenue is to use this straightforward formula, helping you determine your business’s expected revenue over a year.

 ARR = Total MRR x 12